AntiRain114/Lightkeeper/README.md

 4. Reset the Raspberry Pi system so that it can run a program that simultaneously performs image capture and gesture recognition and controls the lighting system.

 ## Bibliography
-*If you added any references then add them in here using this format:*

 1. Qualcomm. (n.d.).
 Jester Dataset.
 Retrieved from https://developer.qualcomm.com/software/ai-datasets/jester